dotnetcore/SmartCode/README-EN.md

 > Property Name: DbTable, using the DbTableSource plugin as a data source

-DbTableSource.Paramters accepts the following three parameters:
+DbTableSource.Parameters accepts the following three parameters:

 | Parameter Name | Description |
 | :--------- | --------:|